ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 ##### Remarks
 1. It has been tested that for SGD, learning curve with B=50 varies little compared with that obtained with B=100.
+2. For FedAvg E=5, B=50, C=0.1, lr=0.1 works better than 0.05 within 200 rounds (number of rounds that this parameter combination needs to do for 100,000 mini-batch updates for this experiment).
+3. For FedAvg E=1, B=50, C=0.1, lr=0.1 works better than 0.05 (and probably also better than 0.2) within 1000 rounds.

 #### C. Training time summary
 Model |Method| Data |Time/rnd | 100-rnd time    | Machine |Frac | E | B | Lr    | Optim